bourharas/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-02_instructions.md

 > **Result**: After you completed this exercise, you have amended an architecture to include automation of an Enterprise BI solution in AdventureWorks.

-## Exercise 3: Conversational bot solutions in Azure

-**Group exercise**

-The main task for this exercise is as follows:

-1. Amend a high level Architecture to include automation of a conversational bot solution in AdventureWorks.

-### Task 1: Architect an Enterprise-grade conversational bot in Azure

-1. From your machine, start **Microsoft Word**, and open up the file **DP-201-Lab01_Ex03_Ta01.docx** from the **Allfiles\Labfiles\Starter\DP-201.2** folder.
-Read the document and review the example.

-1. As a group, spend **10 minutes** discussing and diagraming the architectures that would form part of an Enterprise-grade conversational bot in  AdventureWorks.
-You can use the png files in the icon folder to build your architecture.

-> **Hint**: Only a simple architecture that deals with bot conversations is required

-> **Result**: After you completed this exercise, you have created an architecture to include an Enterprise-grade conversational bot in Azure.

 ## Lab Review